Entertaining Design

 Build Expectations

-Include a brief, early introduction to the material that sets the overall emotional tone and builds expectations.
+Including a brief, early introduction to the material that sets the overall emotional tone can build expectations.

 Maintain Anticipation